Constitution of Bhutan: Local governments

 There are 20 Dzongkhags (Districts) in all of Bhutan, each headed by a Dzongdag appointed by the King as the chief executive supported by civil servants.
 Each Dzongkhag is also represented by a Dzongkhag Tshogdu (District Council).
 Membership of the Dzongkhag Tshogdu depends on the number of Gewogs within the Dzongkhag.
 Each Gewog is represented on the Tshogdu by two members, its Gup and Mangmi (below).
 Two further members of the Tshogdu are one elected representative from the Dzongkhag Thromde (District municipality) and one elected representative from Dzongkhag Yenlag Thromde (satellite towns).
 The Dzongkhag Tshogdu elects a Chairperson from among its members and meets at least twice a year.

 Dzongkhags are divided into Gewogs (Counties or Blocks), numbering 205 in all of Bhutan.
 These are in turn subdivided into Chiwogs for election purposes.
 Each Gewog is represented by a Gewog Tshogde (County Committee), headed by a Gup (Head of Gewog) and a Mangmi (deputy), both of whom are directly elected by citizens.
 Other Tshogpas (Representatives) are directly elected by citizens of Chiwogs.
 The membership of each Gewog Tshogde must comprise between 7–10 members and meet at least three times annually.

 On the most local level, a Thromde Tshogde (Municipal Committee) is headed by a Thrompon (Mayor), who is directly elected by the voters of the Dzongkhag Thromde.
 The powers and functions of the Thrompon are defined by Parliament.
 The other members of the Thromde Tshogde are elected directly by citizens divided into constituencies.
 Like the Gewog Tshogde, the Thromde Tshogde must comprise between 7–10 members and meet at least three times annually.

-The Constitution establishes a ⅔ quorum requirement in order to conduct any business on Local Government levels.
+The Constitution establishes a two-thirds quorum requirement in order to conduct any business on Local Government levels.
 It also defines local electoral procedure in terms of Parliamentary Electoral Laws.
 Notably, candidates and members of the Local Governments are banned from political party affiliation.